-The College of Chiropractors of BC (CCBC) quality assurance framework includes the requirement for every Full or Limited registrant to undergo a Practice Self Review (PSR) every five years or at the request of the College Board or Registrar.
+The College of Chiropractors of BC (CCBC) quality assurance framework includes the requirement for every Full registrant to undergo a Practice Self Review (PSR) every five years or at the request of the College Board or Registrar.
 The PSR process is overseen by the Quality Assurance Committee (QAC).

 The PSR process is conducted with a checklist inspection form and requires registrants to closely examine their practice to ensure they are meeting the standards set out by the College.
 During this process, the registrant submits examples of their patient files with identifying information removed.
 The CCBC will check for things such as:

 - Accurate and complete patient history

 A complete review of the standards is outlined in the Health Professions Act, the CCBC Bylaws (section 72, 73, 74) and the CCBC’s Professional Conduct Handbook (part 2 and Appendix C).
 The forms must be properly completed and returned to the CCBC office within 30 days of receipt.